Import/export of services

 If a service requires some imports, those imports are called the mandatory imports.

-For instance, let us create a cluster and add the monitoring
+Suppose a cluster is created and the monitoring

-service to it.
-The monitoring client inside a cluster is useless by itself — the client is able to accumulate data, yet it doesn’t know where to send it.
-To send data, the monitoring client needs the information from an external service, that, essentially, what an import is.
+service is added to this cluster.
+The monitoring client inside a cluster is useless by itself — the client is able to accumulate data, yet it does not know where to send it.
+To send data, the monitoring client needs the information from an external service, which, essentially, what an import is.

 The main idea behind the import of services is to allow the re-use of service settings.
-ADCM might contain a lot of clusters and for them not to contain the similar services physically, we allow the import of just their settings.
+ADCM might contain a lot of clusters and for them not to contain the similar services physically, the import of just their settings is allowed.

 For example, there are some common services, such as the monitoring